WORLDSymposium 2025 Preliminary Program* on Lysosomal Diseases

 National MPS Society

-After the presentation of the Innovation Award, the formal scientific sessions of WORLDSymposium 2024 officially begins with presentations on laboratory research for lysosomal disease.
+After the presentation of the Innovation Award, the formal scientific sessions of WORLDSymposium 2025 officially began with presentations on laboratory research for lysosomal disease.
 Presentations during the Basic Science sessions are designed to improve our understanding or prediction of the phenomena involved in lysosomal pathology at a molecular, cellular, and animal model level in order to forwardly think about diagnosis and treatment of lysosomal conditions.
 These Basic Science sessions are always innovative and present the latest findings in the field.
-Download the WORLDSymposium 2024 program (PDF 200KB).
+Download the WORLDSymposium 2025 program (PDF 200KB).

 Basic Science